nik-kad/portfolio/WORK PROJECTS/readme.md

 ### NLP Text Classification and Word Classification

-The main goal of this project was an information extraction from raw unstructured text.
+The main goal of this project was an information extraction from raw unstructured text.</b>

-I got dataset with the columns which contained an information about clients' career and interests as unstructured text with a lot of unnecessary information.
+I got the dataset with the columns which contained an information about clients' career and interests as unstructured text with a lot of unnecessary information.

 Regarding the career I needed to remain only words meant name of professions.